x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/enable-or-disable-information-rights-management-on-client-access-servers-exchange-2013-help.md

 ## What do you need to know before you begin?

 - Estimated time to completion: 1 minute.

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Information Rights Management (IRM) configuration" entry in the [Messaging policy and compliance permissions](messaging-policy-and-compliance-permissions-exchange-2013-help.md) topic.

 - An AD RMS cluster must be installed in the Active Directory forest.

 - The Federation mailbox has been added to the AD RMS super users group.
 For detailed instructions, see [Add the Federation Mailbox to the AD RMS Super Users Group](add-the-federation-mailbox-to-the-ad-rms-super-users-group-exchange-2013-help.md).

 - IRM features must be enabled for the organization.
 For detailed instructions, see [Enable or Disable IRM for Internal Messages](enable-or-disable-irm-for-internal-messages-exchange-2013-help.md).

 - You can use the **Set-IRMConfiguration** cmdlet to enable or disable IRM in Outlook Web App and IRM in Exchange ActiveSync for the entire Exchange organization or at specific levels.

   You can control IRM in Outlook Web App at the following levels:

   - **Per-Outlook Web App virtual directory**: To enable or disable IRM in Outlook Web App for an Outlook Web App virtual directory, use the **Set-OWAVirtualDirectory** cmdlet and set the *IRMEnabled* parameter to `$false` or `$true` (default).
 This allows you to disable IRM in Outlook Web App for one virtual directory on an Exchange 2013 Client Access server, while keeping it enabled on another virtual directory on a different Client Access server.

   - **Per-Outlook Web App mailbox policy**: To enable or disable IRM in Outlook Web App for an Outlook Web App mailbox policy, use the **Set-OWAMailboxPolicy** cmdlet and set the *IRMEnabled* parameter to `$false` or `$true` (default).
 This allows you to enable IRM in Outlook Web App for one set of users and disable it for another set of users by assigning them a different Outlook Web App mailbox policy.

     You can control IRM in Exchange ActiveSync per Exchange ActiveSync mailbox policy.
 To disable or enable IRM in Exchange ActiveSync for an Exchange ActiveSync mailbox policy, use the **Set-ActiveSyncMailboxPolicy** cmdlet and set the *IRMEnabled* parameter to `$false` or `$true` (default).
 This allows you to enable IRM in Exchange ActiveSync for one set of users and disable it for another set of users by assigning them a different Exchange ActiveSync mailbox policy.

-  - You can't use the Exchange Administration Center (EAC) to enable or disable IRM on Client Access servers.
+- You can't use the Exchange admin center (EAC) to enable or disable IRM on Client Access servers.
 You must use the Shell.

 ## Use the Shell to enable IRM on Client Access servers